sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 ### Disabled

-State when component or element is disabled and cannot be used or selected.
+State when a component or element is disabled and cannot be used or selected.
 Should prevent focus or selection by keyboard or mouse.
 Should visually indicate its state.